Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

 # options:
   # plugin          | extensions of the core platform
   # api-integration | extensions of the Kong Admin API
-  # dev-mod         | enhancements of the Long dev portal
+  # dev-mod         | enhancements of the Kong dev portal
 # for multiple, list like so: [api-integration,dev-mod]

 desc: # (required) 1-liner description; max 80 chars
 description: #|
   # (required) extended description.
   # Use YAML piple notation for extended entries.
   # EXAMPLE long text format (do not use this entry)
   # description: |
   #   Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

+#installation: # (Optional)

 #support_url:
   # (Optional) A specific URL of your own for this extension.